UM Museum of Natural History Closing

-Yesterday afternoon the University of Michigan Museum of Natural History announced their plans for closing in the Ruthven building and re-opening in the Biological Sciences Building.
+The UM Museum of Natural History is Closing.
+They will be closed throughout 2018 to move to their new building, the Biological Sciences Building.
 We love visiting the museum.
 We will definitely miss it while it is closed during the transition.

 UM Museum of Natural History Closing Events

 The UM Museum of Natural History will officially close in the Ruthven building on December 31, 2017 with two New Years Eve Celebrations.

 On Saturday, December 30th, is “Last Day at the Museum“, a family-friendly event.
 Check out more details in our calendar event.
 This is the last day the museum is open to the public.

 On New Years Eve, the museum will officially close with an adults-only Last Night at the Museum including a midnight farewell toast.

 The museum will continue to operate throughout 2017.
 However, there will be a few changes in preparation for the move.

 The biggest change will be the removal of the Edmontosaurus exhibit.
 The exhibit will be walled off in April.
 The bones will be removed from their plaster display to be mounted vertically in the new building.
 This is one of my favorite parts of the museum.
 I love that they’ve left the original 1950s mural in place with signs showing how the mural would be drawn today.
 It really shows how our understanding of dinosaurs has changed in the last 60 years.